How To Get Surveillance Video for Your Case

 Finally, if you have met all these requirements then you should be able to present your evidence in court without much difficulty.
 With proper preparation and knowledge about relevant laws, using surveillance footage can help make a difference in proving your case in court.

 When it comes to obtaining surveillance video for your case, the best way forward is to consult with a legal professional.
 At West Coast Trial Lawyers, we understand that this process can be confusing and time-consuming.
 Our lawyers always strive to provide reliable information and resources while ensuring that all legal requirements are met throughout each step of the process.
-If you have been injured as a result of utter negligence or malice and need to obtain any surveillance footage regarding your incident, reach out today to schedule a free consultation!
+If you have been injured as a result of utter negligence or malice and need to obtain any surveillance footage regarding your incident, contact us today by calling (213) 927-3700 or by filling our contact form to schedule a free consultation!